-The computer can be powered by either an AC/DC adapter or a battery pack.
+The computer can be powered by either the 2 AC/DC adapters or a battery pack.

-AC/DC Adapter
+AC/DC Adapters

-Use only the AC/DC adapter that comes with your computer.
+Use only the AC/DC adapters that come with your computer.
 The wrong type of AC/DC adapter will damage the computer and its components.

-- When first setting up the computer use the following procedure (as to safeguard the computer during shipping, the battery will be locked to not power the system until first connected to the AC/DC adapter and initially set up as below): - Attach the AC/DC adapter cord to the DC-In jack at the rear of the computer, then plug the AC power cord into an outlet, and connect the AC power cord to the AC/DC adapter and the battery will now be unlocked. - 2.
+- 1. When first setting up the computer use the following procedure (as to safeguard the computer during shipping, the battery will be locked to not power the system until first connected to the AC/DC adapters and initially set up as below): - Attach the AC/DC adapter cords to the DC-In jacks on the rear of the computer then plug the AC power cords into an outlet, and connect the AC power cords to the AC/DC adapters (in the adapter stand) and the battery will now be unlocked. - 2.
 Raise the lid/LCD to a comfortable viewing angle. - 3.
 Press the power button to turn "On".